-Visa Resolve Online
+What is Visa Resolve Online?

 Visa Resolve Online is Visa’s online service dedicated to dispute resolution.
 It functions as a transmitter and retriever of pertinent information and data related to a dispute.
 It helps determine which disputes are valid or not using the data it has gathered.
 It then compares the following information: transaction data, dispute category, and the complainant’s responses to the VROL questionnaire.

 For example, if a merchant has already taken action on a chargeback claim by crediting back a disputed charge, VROL then flags this claim to invalidate the dispute and prevent it from continuing.